 Beneath Amar was the battlefield, littered with the wounded and with corpses.
 It wasn’t quite that horrific in real life, was it?
 But he wasn’t sure.
-And somehow, he was staring down at this carnage from his home world from a rooftop café he really liked during the tumultuous month he spent in Barcelona as the Exile.
+And somehow, he was staring down at this carnage from a rooftop café he really liked during the tumultuous month he spent in Barcelona as the Exile.

 “This doesn’t make any sense,” Amar said aloud.
 His voice was that of a child.

-“Of course it does,” his own voice said back to him from behind.
+“Of course it does,” his own voice as an adult said back to him from behind.
 “You just need to realize what exactly is happening.”

 Sitting calmly at a table with one cup of coffee in front of him and another cup across from him was Amar himself.
 Only this other self was an adult, dressed in the black and blue jacket-and-cape ensemble that was his supercriminal outfit as the Exile.

 “This will sound dumb, but are you…me?”
 Amar asked.

 The Exile smiled a little condescendingly.
 “Your guess is as good as mine.
 But if I recall my or your or…our Psychic Trauma and Treatment training correctly, you had a nasty shock and I am a disassociative persona generated by your subconscious in order to try to affect repairs.”
 The Exile gestured for Amar to sit.